ThinhTT84/nd064-c2-message-passing-projects-starter/README.md

 ## Development
 ### New Services
 New services can be created inside of the `modules/` subfolder.
 You can choose to write something new with Flask, copy and rework the `modules/api` service into something new, or just create a very simple Python application.
+TODO: ThinhTT

 As a reminder, each module should have:
 1. `Dockerfile`